 It is important to leave an artifact where it is and only record information, because it is difficult to identify an artifact out of context.
 For more information on a specific artifact, it is best to contact your State Archaeologist, local museums, or local university anthropology departments.

 Can you tell me how much my artifact or collection is worth?

 Archaeologists value artifacts for the information they contain about life in the past.
 Museums and professional archaeology societies do not offer monetary evaluations of objects.
 There are some professional appraisal societies that perform this service.

 Are there any training programs for avocational archaeologists?

 Yes.
-Many state archaeological societies have avocational archaeology certification programs for non-professional archaeologists.
+Many state archaeological societies have site stewardship programs for non-professional archaeologists.
 You can check with your State Archaeologist or state archaeological society for more information.

 How can I volunteer on a dig?

 There are both private and public organizations that offer opportunities to take part in excavations.
 Private organizations such as Earthwatch, Crow Canyon Archaeological Center, and the Center for American Archaeology charge a fee that usually includes lodging and meals.
 Public agencies such as the U.S. Forest Service and the National Park Service have volunteer programs.
 They do not generally charge fees, and usually offer inexpensive camp accommodations to volunteers.
 Some programs are targeted to different age groups.

 How can I find opportunities near where I live?